Sustainable global trade

 The technology of resilience makes supply chains more sustainable

-The combination of green industry investment, AI technologies and sustainable supply chains allows numerous countires to achieve net zero.
+The combination of green-industry investment, AI technologies and sustainable supply chains allows numerous countires to achieve net zero.
 The technology of resilience makes supply chains more sustainable.
 The tracking technologies for monitoring resilience provide a powerful tool for measuring environmental impacts.
 This allows the sustainability of supply chains to be assessed reliably on a global scale.
 They are now powered by renewable energy for both manufacturing and transportation.

-Sustainable Global Trade - Anticipation Scores
+Sustainable global trade - Anticipation Scores